kevinolega/callcentertrainingtips/start.md

 That’s the fucking truth.

 I have experienced this first hand.

+## Very FEW Peopl WILL TELL YOU What is WRONG With You

 People are polite and will just point you away but this is the truth.